EduSampaio/OctoFishProject/README.md

 ## Usage

-Tested with listed dependencies and versions:
+Reliably tested with these versions:

 |Dependencies|Version |
 |:---|:---:|